Deer Scents | Create Mock Scrapes to Kill Big Bucks

 How to use deer scents may be confusing at first.
 They’re not all the same, and using the wrong one in the wrong spot or season might do more harm than good.
 For example, while doe urine can be used throughout the season without any issues, using estrous scent in a buck scrape in September won’t be nearly as believable, and may even push some wise bucks away.

 That being said, deer are cautiously curious animals.
 While they don’t usually go running in to investigate every smell or sound they encounter, they will occasionally sneak in to do so.
 That’s why many whitetail attractant scents on the store shelves contain vanilla, apple, or anise smells.
 They draw deer in to see what it is.
 But the problem is that they will likely only check it out once or twice.
-Code Blue Scents, on the other hand, are pure and taken from a single deer.
+Bone Collector Scents, on the other hand, are pure and created using real urine.
 If you think about it, that makes a lot more sense.
 If bucks are actively looking for estrous does in the fall, wouldn’t it be better to apply the scent of a single doe in heat to a scrape (just like a real doe would), rather than applying all kinds of other curiosity smells to the woods?

 You can use any appropriate deer scents alone, or a combination of them, to trick whitetails into thinking something different.
 For example, a few drops of buck urine or scrape mate alone will let other deer know that a buck likely visited the scrape last.
 Some doe estrous scent during the pre-rut to post-rut will let a traveling buck know that a doe in heat is nearby.
 If you combine these two scents in the same mock scrape, you’ll create a more realistic scenario, where a lone buck is following the estrous doe with the intent to breed her.